root@hack3rs:/srv/www$ curl -i /403/

 likely-causes.lst

-- $WAF, IP allowlist, geo restriction, or firewall rule blocked the request.
+- $WAF, IP allowlist, geo-restriction, or firewall rule blocked the request.

-- $CSRF or origin policy validation failed.
+- $CSRF token missing or origin policy validation failed.

 recovery-steps.md